-Action Timescale Lead (others involved in italics) Cost and funding Project status: draft proposal, final proposal, implementing Progress Update COU COUNCIL STAFF: 4 Promote ways staff can reduce their environmental impact at home and in the workplace, including: ➤ Waste and recycling; ➤ Heating and energy use; ➤ Travelling to and during work; ➤ Water use.
-Ongoing Environment Projects Officer Communications and Engagement Officer Carbon Trust recommends spending the equivalent of 1% of energy bills on awareness campaigns, with an estimated energy saving of half the cost of the campaign.
-This would be approx. £30k.
-This cannot be achieved with existing budgets.
-Implementing Ongoing communications happen throughout the year.
-The focus has been on energ efficiency and the cost of living crisis.
-A Climate Action Community of Practice has been established which incorporates the staff environmental champions.
-5 COMPLETED: Create a network of environment champions within the Council.
+Action Timescale Lead (others involved in italics) Cost and funding Project status: draft proposal, final proposal, implementing Pro COU INCIL STAFF: 4 Promote ways staff can reduce their environmental impact at home and in the workplace, including: Ongoing Environment Projects Officer Carbon Trust recommends spending the equivalent of 1% of energy bills on awareness campaigns, with an Implementing Ong the effic Waste and recycling; Communications and Engagement estimated energy saving of half the cost of the campaign.
+This would АC Heating and energy use; Officer be approx. £30k.
+This cannot be bee Travelling to and during work; achieved with existing budgets. en ► Water use.
+Nature-based solutions 5 COMPLETE: Create a network of environment champions within the Council.
 2021/22 Environment Projects Officer Met from existing budgets.
-Implementing The group merged with the Community of Practice in October 2022.
-6 NEW: Deliver a Climate Action Community of Practice, equipping staff with skills, knowledge and tools to respond to the Climate Emergency.
-Ongoing Sustainability Manager Met from existing staffing resource Implementing Launched in June 2022, the group now meets monthly to review best practice and different learning areas.
-SUP PORTING ACTION BY OTHERS: 7 Offer an audit and advice service for schools, helping them access grants and information on environmental improvements.
+Implementing The Pra 6 EXISTING: Deliver a Climate Action Community of Practice, equipping staff with skills, knowledge and tools to respond to the Climate Emergency.
+Ongoing Sustainability Manager Met from existing staffing resources.
+Implementing Lau mo lear SUP PORTING ACTION BY OTHERS: 7 Offer an audit and advice service for schools, helping them access grants and information on environmental improvements.
 As funding permits.
-Head of Climate Action & Sustainability The Ashden / Friends of the Earth toolkit proposes a part-time member of staff and to target a total reduction in $\rm CO_2$ of 1,875 tonnes.
+Head of Climate Action & Sustainability The Ashden / Friends of the Earth toolkit proposes a part-time member of staff and to target a total reduction in CO2 of 1,875 tonnes.
 This requires an extra member of staff to progress this.
 Schools can access interest free loans through Salix finance.
-N/A - no resources to progress N/A 8 Continue to promote funding opportunities to relevant groups for environment improvements e.g. businesses, charities, groups that work with vulnerable residents, schools etc. Ongoing - promoting as relevant opportunities arise.
-Sustainability Manager and Climate Partnership Manager Time on promotion can be met from existing resources.
+N/A - no resources to progress.
+N/A 8 Continue to promote funding opportunities to relevant groups for environment improvements e.g. businesses, charities, groups that work with vulnerable residents, schools etc. Ongoing - promoting as relevant opportunities arise.
+Sustainability Manager Climate Partnership Manager Time on promotion can be met from existing resources.
 Funding is made available from a range of sources, for public sector, private sector, individuals and communities.
-Implementing Funding is shared regularly with partners.
-The Climate Partnership Manager is supporting local organisation to obtain funding for a Sutton Circular Economy Store.
+Implementing Fur with